What are Nike's Best Shoes for CrossFit?

 5.Secure and DurableLook for high-abrasion, durable training shoes that keep your feet stable for lateral movements, vertical jumps and everything in between.
 That means looking for training shoes with features such as flexible uppers, ankle support, arch support, reinforced heels and a roomy toe box.

 What Nike Sneakers Are Best for CrossFit?

-1.Nike MetconThe go-to choice when it comes to cross-training sneakers, Nike Metcon has unshakeable stability and ground-gripping traction, making these shoes ideal for any multi-directional movement.
+1.Nike MetconThe go-to choice when it comes to CrossFit sneakers, Nike Metcon has unshakeable stability and ground-gripping traction, making these shoes ideal for any multidirectional movement.
 The Metcon's revamped midsole rubber wraps up your arch for intense grip during rope climbs.
-Rubber tread gives you traction from the training room floor to the tarmac.
+Rubber tread gives you traction from the training room floor to the pavement.